JitheshVijay/ESP32_NDIR/README.md

 # Description of Main Code

 The main code consists of functions and a main loop to control the AK9723 LED driver and AK9730 photodiode.
 It initializes the hardware, defines constants, controls the LED, reads photodiode data, and adjusts LED intensity based on ambient light levels.
-The code utilizes the Wire library for I2C communication and includes comments for clarity and understanding.
+The code utilizes the Wire library for I2C communication.

 # Description of Header Files

 The header files include declarations for functions and constants related to the AK9723 LED driver and AK9730 photodiode.
-They provide an interface for the main code to interact with the hardware components, abstracting the implementation details and promoting modularity and reusability.
+They provide an interface for the main code to interact with the hardware components.